JWT Encoder

 About this tool

-Everything runs locally in your browser—no uploads.
-For highly sensitive secrets or keys, consider using the offline bundle or a dedicated local environment.
+Everything happens locally using the Web Crypto API.
+For highly sensitive keys, consider using the offline bundle or a dedicated local environment.

 5 Fun Facts about Creating JWTs